eburling/academic-kickstart/content/project/deep-learning.md

 title = "Deep Learning"

 # Project summary to display on homepage.
-summary = "Deep learning applications in medical imaging and electron microscopy."
+summary = "Development and advancement of deep learning applications in medical imaging and electron microscopy data analysis."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"